Monument Valley Road Trip

 Breathtaking.

-You may not be able to hike through the valley: but you can horseback ride.
+You can’t hike through the valley: but you can horseback ride.
 Pictured is John Wayne Point.

 Where to Stay by Monument Valley

-There’s just ONE hotel located inside Monument Valley: the adobe-colored View Hotel, which gives you spectacular views of the monuments.
+There’s just ONE hotel located in Monument Valley: the adobe-colored View Hotel, which gives you spectacular valley views.

 If you’re headed up towards Utah sights like Bear’s Ears National Monument, Moab, Canyonlands, or Arches National Park: then head north on Highway 163 out of Monument Valley to find the best accommodations.
-Mexican Hat has little in the way of dining & lodging options, so I’d head up further towards Bluff or Blanding.
-There are more hotels & some fantastic restaurants ~ especially in Bluff, right off the main highway.
+Mexican Hat doesn’t have much in the way of good dining & lodging.
+So I’d head further north towards Bluff or Blanding.
+There are more hotels & some fantastic restaurants ~ especially in Bluff.

-If you stay in Bluff or Blanding, definitely check out Bear’s Ears National Monument with its natural bridges.
+If staying in Bluff or Blanding, check out Bear’s Ears National Monument.

 Goodbye, Monument Valley…